Career Choice Guide

 • you demonstrated effective leadership qualities.

-• you worked as a part of a team.
+• you worked in a team-based environment.

 • you failed to meet a goal.